petercai/chatbot/doc/architecture.md

 The project launches its own web server using **Quart**, a modern Python ASGI framework with a Flask-like API.
 This is explicitly defined in `astrbot/dashboard/server.py`.
 The choice of an ASGI framework like Quart is crucial for efficiently handling asynchronous operations, such as real-time log streaming and interactive chat features provided by the dashboard.

 The server is initialized within the `AstrBotDashboard` class, which also handles pre-flight checks like ensuring the configured port is not already in use.

+### Frontend Serving

+The Quart server is also responsible for serving the Vue.js-based frontend application.
+The frontend code is located in the `dashboard` directory.
+When the Vue.js application is built, it generates a `dist` directory containing the compiled static assets (HTML, CSS, JavaScript).

+The Quart application is configured to serve these static files.
+The `AstrBotDashboard` class sets the `static_folder` to the path of the `dist` directory (either `data/dist` or a user-provided `webui_dir`).
+The `static_url_path` is set to `/`, which means that the root of the web server maps to the `dist` directory.

+When a user accesses the root URL of the web server, Quart serves the `index.html` file from the `dist` directory.
+The browser then parses this HTML file and makes requests for the other static assets (CSS, JavaScript, etc.), which are also served by Quart.
+This allows the backend and frontend to be served from the same port, simplifying deployment.

 ### API Endpoint Definitions